csev/cc4e/book/chap07.md

 [comment]: <> (page 157 , 157 THE C PROGRAMMING LANGUAGE CHAPTER 7 )

-The function `system(s)` executes the command contained in the character string s, then resumes execution of the current program.
-The contents of s depend strongly on the local operating system.
+The function `system(s)` executes the command contained in the character string `s`, then resumes execution of the current program.
+The contents of `s` depend strongly on the local operating system.
 As a trivial example, on UNIX, the line

-    system ("date");
+    system("date");

 causes the program `date` to be run; it prints the date and time of day.